REEVE AND COUNCIL

 Township Council’s are responsible for a large variety of duties from animal control to zoning.
 Because the Township Council is so close to the concerns of their area, in comparison to the Federal and Provincial Government, they must deal with a vast and varied menu almost on a daily basis.
 Members of a municipal Council are often called by the public late at night or early in the morning to deal with a road sign being knocked down or a dog barking because they are local and usually known by the area residents.
 Any person who is on Council must have the time and dedication to properly do the job.
-The Beckwith Township Council meet once a month on the first Tuesday of the month.
+The Beckwith Township Council meets twice per month on the first and third Tuesday of the month.
 These meetings are opened to the public and Council invites anyone who is interested in attending to join them.

 The Planning Administrator is Council’s advisor on Planning matters and as such must be well aware of the legislation concerning planning.
 Besides this though, the person in this position will also have some knowledge of the other areas a township may deal with.